Vark: Manufacturing

 Vark is made by placing the pure metal dust between parchment sheets, then pounding the sheets until the metal dust molds into a foil, usually less than one micrometre (μm) thick, typically 0.2–0.8 μm.
-The sheets are typically packed with paper for support; this paper is peeled away before use. it generally takes 2 hours to pound the silver particles into foils.
+The sheets are typically packed with paper for support; this paper is peeled away before use.
+It generally takes 2 hours to pound the silver particles into foils.

 Particles were traditionally manually pounded between the layers of ox gut or cow hide.
 It is easier to separate the silver leaf from the animal tissue than to separate it from the paper.
 Due to the concerns of the vegetarian population of India, manufacturers have switched to the modern technologies that have evolved for the production of silver leaves in India, Germany, Russia and China.
-Modern technologies include beating over sheets of black special treated paper or polyester sheets coated with food grade calcium powder (nicknamed "German plastic") are used instead of ox-guts or cow hide.
+Modern technologies include beating over sheets of black special treated paper or polyester sheets coated with food-grade calcium powder (nicknamed "German plastic") instead of ox guts or cow hide.
 Old City in Hyderabad used to be the hub of traditional manual manufacturing, where it is a dying trade.
 Delhi is a new hub of vark manufacturing in India.

 Usage as food

 The silver is edible, though flavourless.
-It is also commonly used in India, Pakistan, and Bangladesh as coating on sweets, dry fruits, and in sugar balls, betel nuts, cardamom, and other spices.
+It is commonly used in India, Pakistan, and Bangladesh as coating on sweets, dry fruits, and in sugar balls, betel nuts, cardamom, and other spices.
 Estimated consumption of vark is 275 tons annually.

-Using edible silver and gold foils on sweets, confectionery and desserts is not unique to the Indian subcontinent; other regions such as Japan and Europe have also been using precious metal foils as food cover and decoration, including specialty drinks such as Goldwasser and Goldschläger.
+Using edible silver and gold foils on sweets, confectionery and desserts is not unique to the Indian subcontinent; other regions such as Japan and Europe also use precious metal foils as food cover and decoration, including specialty drinks such as Goldwasser and Goldschläger.

 Vegetarian ethical issues

-Concerns have been raised about the ethical acceptability and food safety of vark, as not all of it is pure silver, nor hygienically prepared, and the foil was until fairly recently beaten between layers of ox-gut because it is easier to separate the silver leaf from animal tissue than to separate it from paper.
+Concerns have been raised about the ethical acceptability and food safety of vark, as not all of it is pure silver, nor hygienically prepared, and the foil was until fairly recently beaten between layers of ox gut because it is easier to separate the silver leaf from animal tissue than to separate it from paper.
 Due to the grinding effect of the hammering, some of the animal intestine becomes part of the silver foil, which is sold in bulk.
 Since Jains and a considerable percentage of Hindus are vegetarian, this led to the decline in the usage of vark in sweets or suparis.
 Indian Airlines asked its caterers to not apply vark to the food supplied to ensure no animal intestine is present.
-In 2016, Government of India banned the usage of animal guts or skins in the making of vark.
+In 2016, the government of India banned the usage of animal guts or skins in the making of vark.
 Consequently, the Indian market for vark has mostly converted to using the machine-based vegetarian process in the making of the silver foils.
 Food Safety and Standards Authority of India has issued guidelines for the silver leaf manufactures to adhere to regarding thickness, weight, purity, labeling and hygiene of the silver leaf.